-Good news -- you can study art without ending up as a starving artist.
+Good news - you can study art without ending up as a starving artist.
 Just pay careful attention to PayScale's ranking of art colleges by graduate earnings for alumni who received their bachelor's degrees at the art and design schools listed above.
-Art school has a bad reputation for leaving grads with low-paying jobs, but some art and design school alumni fare pretty well in terms of post-grad salaries.
+Art school has a bad reputation for leaving heavily indebted grads with low-paying jobs, but some art and design school alumni fare pretty well in terms of post-grad salaries.

 The Art Center, a design-focused private not-for-profit university in Pasadena, California, often produces alumni with high early career salaries, and the Pratt Institute frequently produces alumni with high median mid-career salaries.

 In general, private not-for-profit art schools rank better in PayScale's College Salary Report than private for-profit art schools.